The spectacular Skógafoss Waterfall in South-Iceland and the Legend of the Treasure Chest

 The story goes that there were once three men at Skógar, the sons of Ámundi Þormóðsson ("lögréttumaður" 1639-1671 or longer).
 They wanted to retrieve the chest from beneath the waterfall.
 All of a sudden they looked in the direction of the farm, and it appeared to be on fire - they decided on returning back, only to find that there was no danger apparent on the farm.

-I also refer you to my travel-blog on the 3 beautiful Waterfalls of South-Iceland for information on most of the waterfalls on the south coast of Iceland.
+I also refer you to my travel-blog about the 3 beautiful Waterfalls of South-Iceland for information about most of the waterfalls on the south coast of Iceland.

 Have a lovely time at Skógafoss waterfall :)